Trichotillomania Symptoms & Treatment

 Trichotillomania: What are the causes?

-The causes of Trichotillomania are not that clear.
+The trichotillomania causes are not that clear.
 It could arise from either genetic or environmental or both reasons.
 The causes have been listed below:

 How does trichotillomania affect your life?